ZedPea/album-log/README.md

 `stack install`

+#### Running

-Then either add ~/.local/bin to your path and run
+Either add ~/.local/bin to your path and run

-`album-log filename`
+`album-log`

 Or, run

-`stack exec album-log filename`
+`stack exec album-log`

-Where filename is the file you want parsed.

-Currently the program opens the file specified, parses it, and outputs the decoded file to output.txt

-It will sort artists and albums case insensitively.

-More options and details on the file layout will come later.
+You will then be prompted for a file name, an album, and an artist to add.

+#### Arguments

+You can pass arguments on the command line.

+`album-log --file="/media/albums.txt" --artist="Foo" --album="Bar"`

+Quotes are optional but should be used if you have weird characters, spaces, etc

+You can specify just the file, or just the album and artist, but don't specify one of the album or artist, specify both.

+There is also a --command switch which will be used later for other modes than adding.